martschm/martschm.github.io/index.md

 ---
 ## [NLP - Topic Modeling (Python)](/nlp_topic_modeling)

 For this project I have scraped news articles from [Reuters](https://uk.reuters.com/news/archive/euro-zone-news) and clustered them using [Latent Dirichlet Allocation (LDA)](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation).
 Since there is no proper classification of articles on Reuters, my model supports the reader in finding articles relating to a specific topic.
 Furthermore, the model could be used to classify future articles as well.
-<br><br>
 Graphical results can be found [here](/nlp_topic_modeling/lda_final.html).

 ---